182nd New York State Legislature: Elections

-The New York state election, 1976, was held on November 2.
+The 1976 New York state election was held on November 2.
 The only statewide elective offices up for election was a U.S. Senator from New York.
 Democrat Daniel Patrick Moynihan, with Liberal endorsement, defeated the incumbent Conservative James L. Buckley who had Republican endorsement.
 The approximate party strength at this election, as expressed by the vote for U.S. Senator, was: Democrats 3,239,000; Republicans 2,525,000; Conservatives 311,000; Liberals 184,000; Communists 25,000; Socialist Workers 16,000; Libertarians 11,000; and Labor 7,000.

 Eight of the eleven women members of the previous legislature—State Senators Carol Bellamy (Dem.), a lawyer of Brooklyn; Karen Burstein (Dem.), a lawyer of Lawrence; and Linda Winikow (Dem.), of Spring Valley; and Assemblywomen Jean Amatucci (Dem.), a registered nurse of White Lake; Elizabeth Connelly (Dem.), of Staten Island; Estella B. Diggs (Dem.), of the Bronx; Mary B. Goodhue (Rep.), a lawyer of Mount Kisco; and Gerdi E. Lipschutz (Dem.), of Queens—were re-elected.
 Mary Rose McGee (Dem.), of Huntington, was also elected to the Assembly.

-The New York state election, 1977, was held on November 8.
+The 1977 New York state electionwas held on November 8.
 No statewide elective offices were up for election.
 Two vacancies in the Assembly were filled.
 State Senator Carol Bellamy was elected President of the New York City Council.

 On February 14, 1978, Pinny Cooke (Rep.) was elected to fill a vacancy in the Assembly; and on April 11, 1978, Olga A. Méndez (Dem.) was elected to fill a vacancy in the State Senate.